otrv4/otrv4/otrv4.md

       * Initialize the double ratcheting, as defined in the [Interactive DAKE Overview](#interactive-dake-overview) section.
       * If a plaintext message is waiting to be sent, encrypt it and send it.
-      * If there are stored Data Messages, remove them from storage - there is no way these messages can be valid for the current DAKE.
+      * If there are stored received Data Messages, remove them from storage
+        - there is no way these messages are valid for the current DAKE.

 * If the state is not `WAITING_AUTH_I`: